*This is a guest post from a reader of Wandering Earl, a writer, fellow traveler and friend.

 Perusing these lists, you will certainly see a lot of the same titles over and over again.
 You will likely see some books you’ve never read or never heard of.
 However, there are some books you will never, ever see, despite containing some truly great travel writing.

-So here is my list of the top five travel books never on anyone’s list of travel books.
+So, put on your reading glasses because here is my list of the top five travel books never on anyone’s list of travel books.

 1: In Cold Blood by Truman Capote